gaia-pipeline/gaia/README.rst

 Using helm
 ~~~~~~~~~~

-If you haven't got an ingress controller pod yet, run this command to set it up.
+If you haven't got an ingress controller pod yet, make sure that you have `kube-dns` or `coredns` enabled, run this command to set it up.

 .. code:: sh